aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-12/_index.md

 - Optimized the footnotes scanning area to avoid `InvalidOperationException`
 - Implemented the 'Default Font' protective mode, activated when a PDF font has incorrect data or its subtype can't be determined
 - Improved the processing of references in PDF, pointing to non-existent objects

+## Words Cloud SDK Changes

+- **All Cloud SDKs**: implemented timeout configuration (settings)
+- **Python, Java, PHP, Ruby SDKs**:
+    - improved protection for `CommonRequestParameters.Password` (automatic encryption of all passwords sent to the API server as request parameters)
+    - provided the `displayIntermediateResults` option to exclude intermediate document's data from responses during 'Batch Request' processing
+- **.NET, Go, Node.js SDKs**: added support for configuring `document.FieldOptions` in the process of MailMerge
+- **.NET SDK**: changed all API calls to asynchronous (`async/await`)

 ## All changes